Japanese destroyer Yukikaze (1939): Beginning of the Pacific War

-Continuing on to Bandjarmasin, on in the early morning March 2 Yukikaze and Tokitsukaze located another submarine and dropped 10 more depth charges to unknown effect.
+Continuing on to Bandjarmasin, in the early morning on 2 March, Yukikaze and Tokitsukaze located another submarine and dropped 10 more depth charges to unknown effect.
 Later that night, Yukikaze spotted another (possibly the same) submarine - which promptly crash dived - and dropped another 2 depth charges to unknown effect yet again.
 Right at the break of dawn on the fourth, Yukikaze sailed into Bandjarmasin and transferred all prisoners to the recently captured prison ship Tenno Maru (formerly the Dutch hospital ship SS Op Ten Noort), and after reloading her fuel and depth charges continued submarine patrols, but had no further encounters, then escorted the invasion force for New Guinea before returning to Davao.
 From 26 April to 2 May, Yukikaze was drydocked for maintenance, then steamed from Kure to Saipan.

 In preparation for the Battle of Midway, Yukikaze would escort a number of troop transports for the phase of the battle which involved the invasion of Midway Island.
 However, through 3–6 June, the battle turned into one of the most devastating naval defeats of the entire war.
 Four Japanese aircraft carriers and a heavy cruiser were sunk by American aircraft carrier raids, prompting the invasion forces to retreat.
 After the battle, Yukikaze joined the main body force, and assisted the crippled heavy cruiser Mogami.

 With such a blunder out of the way, it was off to the Guadalcanal campaign.
 Around this time, Yukikaze would receive a new captain, Ryokichi Kanma, and after a series a training missions, Yukikaze would see some action again as an aircraft carrier escort at the battle of Santa Cruz, 26 October.
 American aircraft carrier attacks damaged a number of Japanese vessels (but failed to sink any), but the attacks were mostly focused on the carriers as Yukikaze remained undamaged.
 The Japanese planes in turn sank the aircraft carrier USS Hornet and the destroyer USS Porter, and damaged or crippled several other vessels.
 With the battle concluded in a victory, the Japanese ships returned to Truk on the 30th.